-The Imaging Response Assessment Core (IRAC):
+The Imaging and Response Assessment Core (IRAC):

 - The primary objective is to facilitate the use of anatomical and molecular imaging methods for assessment of tumor biology and response to therapeutic interventions in cancer clinical trials.